Upscaling Plan for the Scottish Demo Forest

 • Increasing community engagement to advocate for nature-based solutions.

-• Encourage private/public partnerships, using demos to show feasibility and range of benefits
+• Encourage private/public partnerships, using demos to show feasibility and range of benefits.

-• Addressing the financial, environmental, social and cultural dimensions of herbivore control
+• Addressing the financial, environmental, social and cultural dimensions of herbivore control.

-• Enhancing training and education for stakeholders involved in restoration activities
+• Enhancing training and education for stakeholders involved in restoration activities.

-By addressing these recommendations, the Scottish demo area can serve as a model for forest
+By addressing these recommendations, the Scottish demo area can serve as a model for forest restoration practices that contribute to ecological resilience and community well-being across Scotland and beyond.

 Access full content